cheanlee0321/StockAnalyzer/README.md

 For more usage example: https://youtu.be/ZAAuGEVJsH8

-APIkey in Main.py is empty, put your API key into APIkey as a string to launch the script.
+APIkey in Main.py is empty.
+Put your API key into APIkey as a string to launch the script.

 grep_data_from_FMP():
 Requesting data from API then save it in csv format.